How to grow Courgettes

 - Propagator (optional)

-Courgettes prefer a sheltered position in full sun and a fertile soil that holds plenty of moisture.
+Courgettes need a sheltered position in full sun and a fertile soil that holds plenty of moisture.
 They are reasonably large plants, so need plenty of room, spacing them up to 90cm (3ft) apart.
 Some more compact varieties are also available - and these are also best suited for growing in containers.

 For best results, they can be grown in planting pockets.
 Roughly 2 to 3 weeks before sowing seed or planting out, dig a hole 30cm (12in) square and deep and fill with a mixture of compost or well-rotted manure and soil.
 Leave a low mound at the top and sprinkle a general feed over the soil.